Our Shepherds-Our Future

 Seminarian Formation ($29 Million)

-Currently we have 25-30 men in formation.
-Annually, our Catholic Services Appeal (CSA) funds $700,000 (approximately the equivalent of 14 seminarians) of the $1.6 million in costs for our seminarians (2018-19 rates).
-The surge in the number of seminarians in recent years has diminished our restricted funds, which will be exhausted by the end of 2019, even if no new men were to enter formation.
+Currently we have 20 men in formation.
+Annually, our Catholic Services Appeal (CSA) funds $700,000 (approximately the equivalent of 14 seminarians) of the $1 million in costs for our seminarians (2020-21 rates).
+The increase in seminarians in recent years has diminished our restricted funds, which will be perilously low by the end of 2023, excluding gifts given in waves one and two of the Our Shepherds - Our Future Capital Campaign, even if no new men were to enter.
 Endowing seminarian education in the amount of $20 million and creating a restricted fund in the amount of $9 million will ensure the financial resources needed to prepare our future priests for years to come.
-Read more

 Clergy Retirement ($2 Million)